x-govuk/govuk-eleventy-plugin/docs/features/tags.md

 ---
-layout: sub-navigation
-order: 9
-title: Adding tags
+title: Tags
-description: Use tags to categorise posts and make it easier for readers to browse content on your site.
+description: Allow readers to browse content by using tags to categorise posts.
 ---

 The GOV.UK Eleventy Plugin lets you use tags to categorise pages.
 Each post can display its list of tags, which link to a page that lists other posts with the same tag.
 Follow these instructions to enable this feature.